yildiztugba/yildiztugba/README.md

 # Hi, I'm Tugba Yildiz :hand:

-I'm student at Hack your future to become a Software developer.
+I'm a Junior Software Developer.
 I have a bachelor's degree in Teaching Computer Education.
 While I'm refreshing my knowledge and learning more things, I will put all my studies in here.

 * :pencil2:I finished a software training program in Hack Your Future.
 * :key: I’ve  experiences on Javascript, Vue.js, Bootsrap, RestAPI.